pleaobraga/react-scaffold/README.md

   Component
     index.js
     Component.test.js
-    Component.storie.js (what makes sense)
+    Component.storie.js (when it makes sense)
-    Component.scss (what makes sense)
+    Component.scss (when it makes sense)
     Component.jsx
 ```

 So each component has its own tests, stories, jsx file and a index to export what is necessary.

-This architechture is easy to mantain because to fix a component you can go in its folder and change everything of it.
+This architechture is easy to mantain because to fix a component you can go in its folder and change everithing you need (all components are decoupled).

 ### Reducers